Evidence of dynamical dark energy found via the DESI DR2 Lyman$\alpha$ forest: Results

-Based on the Bayes factor differences $|\Delta \ln \mathcal{Z}_{\Lambda\mathrm{CDM}, \mathrm{Model}}|$ and following the revised Jeffreys scale, we find the following results.
-For the Ly$\alpha$ + CMB + Galaxy BAO combination, the o$\omega$CDM model shows moderate evidence against $\Lambda$CDM, while the CPL, Logarithmic, Exponential, JBP, and BA models exhibit weak-to-moderate evidence.
-The $\omega$CDM and GEDE models remain inconclusive.
-For the Ly$\alpha$ + CMB + Pantheon$^{+}$ combination, the o$\omega$CDM model again shows strong evidence, whereas the CPL, Logarithmic, Exponential, JBP, and BA models provide weak-to-moderate evidence, and $\omega$CDM and GEDE remain inconclusive.
-In the Ly$\alpha$ + CMB + DES-SN5Y combination, all models yield inconclusive evidence, suggesting comparable performance to $\Lambda$CDM.
-For the Ly$\alpha$ + CMB + Union3 case, the o$\omega$CDM model presents moderate evidence, while most other models show inconclusive to weak evidence.
+Based on the logarithmic form of the Bayes factor ,$|\ln B_{i,j}|$, and following the revised Jeffreys scale, we obtained the following results.
+For the Ly$\alpha$ + CMB + Galaxy BAO combination, the $w$CDM and o$w$CDM models show moderate evidence against $\Lambda$CDM, while the o$\Lambda$CDM, CPL, JBP, and GEDE models provide weak evidence.
+In contrast, the logarithmic, exponential, and BA models yield inconclusive evidence relative to the $\Lambda$CDM baseline.
+For the Ly$\alpha$ + CMB + Pantheon$^{+}$ combination, the o$w$CDM model shows strong evidence against $\Lambda$CDM, whereas the o$\Lambda$CDM, $w$CDM, CPL, logarithmic, exponential, JBP, BA, and GEDE models show moderate evidence.
+For the Ly$\alpha$ + CMB + DES-Dovekie dataset, the o$w$CDM model again shows strong evidence against $\Lambda$CDM.
+The o$\Lambda$CDM, $w$CDM, CPL, logarithmic, exponential, BA, and GEDE models provide moderate evidence, while the JBP model shows weak evidence.
+Finally, for the Ly$\alpha$ + CMB + Union3 combination, the o$\Lambda$CDM and o$w$CDM models provide moderate evidence against $\Lambda$CDM.
+The $w$CDM, exponential, logarithmic, CPL, BA, JBP, and GEDE models also show moderate evidence relative to the $\Lambda$CDM prediction.

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}